Ahlfors-regular conformal dimension and energies of graph maps: Sandwiching ARCdim

-Though the diameters of the strands of $c'$ are bounded from below and the modulus is blowing up, we do not yet have control on the weights of $c'$; usually, $c'$ will not be in~$\Gamma_\delta^w$.
-(Correspondingly, the strands in $c'$ are much longer than any constant~$\delta$.)
-We will remedy this by breaking $c'$ apart to obtain a more suitable curve.
+Though the diameters of the strands of $\gamma'$ are bounded from below and the modulus is blowing up, we do not yet have control on the weights of $\gamma'$; usually, $\gamma'$ will not be in~$\Gamma_\delta^w$.
+(Correspondingly, the strands in $\gamma'$ are much longer than any constant~$\delta$.)
+We will remedy this by subdividing $\gamma'$ to obtain a more suitable curve, as in \S \ref{sec:subdivision}.